ashley-townsend/atlas_comp/README.md

 1. Need help importing your dataset into MongoDB Atlas?

+- You'll find it much easier to do this with the mongoimport and mongo shell tools.
+Both of which are avaiable when installing MongoDB.
+[Check this out](https://docs.mongodb.com/getting-started/shell/installation/) if you haven't already got the tools installed.

 - If you can’t connect to the Atlas cluster, make sure you’ve configured the Security IP Whitelist in the [Atlas GUI](https://cloud.mongodb.com)

 - If your mongoimport reports an error with ’SASL authentication’, but you can definitely connect (try using mongo client to test), then you might want to check you have a user with readWrite permissions:
     - [mongoimport access requirements](https://docs.mongodb.com/manual/reference/program/mongoimport/#required-access)
     - [Using mongoimport with MongoDB Atlas](https://docs.atlas.mongodb.com/import/mongoimport)